Leviticus 10 – The Conduct of Priests

 Then Nadab and Abihu, the sons of Aaron, each took his censer and put fire in it, put incense on it, and offered profane fire before the LORD, which He had not commanded them.

 a.
-Nadab and Abihu, the sons of Aaron, each took his censer and put fire in it: In the afterglow of the consecration experience (which Nadab and Abihu were part of), these two sons of Aaron sought out their own relationship with God, apart from the revelation granted through Moses.
+Nadab and Abihu, the sons of Aaron, each took his censer and put fire in it: In the afterglow of the consecration experience (which Nadab and Abihu were part of), these two sons of Aaron sought to connect with God their own way, apart from the specific ceremonies God revealed to Moses.

 i.
 We don’t know what their motivation was.
 Perhaps it was pride, perhaps it was ambition, perhaps it was jealousy, perhaps it was impatience that motivated them.
+Maybe they found the seven-day repetition of the sacrifices (8:35) to be tedious and wanted a new thrill to break what they considered boredom.
 Whatever their exact motivation, it wasn’t holiness unto the LORD.

 ii.
 Nadab and Abihu had a legacy of great spiritual experiences.
-They saw first-hand:
+As first-hand witnesses:

-· All the miracles God did in bringing the nation out of Egypt.
+· They saw all the miracles God did in bringing the nation out of Egypt.

-· The voice of God and saw the fire, lightning, smoke, and felt the thunder and the earthquake with the rest of the nation at Mount Sinai.
+· They heard the voice of God and saw the fire, lightning, smoke, and felt the thunder and the earthquake with the rest of the nation at Mount Sinai.

 iii.
 This shows that even a legacy of great spiritual experiences can’t keep us right with God – only an abiding relationship grounded in the truth of God’s word can.

 b.
-Which He had not commanded them: They came in an unauthorized way, coming to God, but demanding to come their own way.
+Which He had not commanded them: They came in an unauthorized way, coming to God, but demanding to come according to their preference.
 Therefore, God considered this a profane fire before the LORD.

 i.
 This was a misuse of special incense.
 This incense was regarded as holy for the LORD (Exodus 30:35-37).
 It wasn’t to be used in someone’s experiment with God.

 iii.
-The fire in the altar of burnt offering was sacred because it was kindled by God Himself.
+The fire on the altar of burnt offering was sacred because it was kindled by God Himself (Leviticus 9:24).
 Nadab and Abihu offered a fire of their own making.
-Perhaps they thought that all fire was the same, and the undiscerning may have agreed with them.
-But all fire isn’t the same and there is a huge difference between the fire kindled by God and fire conjured up by man.
+Perhaps they thought that all fire was the same, and an undiscerning person may have agreed with them.
+But all fire isn’t the same and there is a huge difference between the fire kindled by God and a fire conjured up by man.

-iv.
+v.
 We also should not forget that Satan himself can deceive with fire.
-In the great tribulation the Antichrist and his lieutenant will be able to make fire come down from heaven on the earth in the sight of men (Revelation 13:13).
+In the great tribulation the Antichrist and his associate will be able to make fire come down from heaven on the earth in the sight of men (Revelation 13:13).
 They will use this fire to deceive the undiscerning.

-v.
-Worst of all, before the LORD probably means they dared even to go past the veil into the Most Holy Place.
-Perhaps they thought they had accomplished too much during their time of consecration, and were now worthy to go right in.
+c.
+Before the LORD: This may have the sense that they dared even to go past the veil into the Holy of Holies, behind the veil to where the ark of the covenant was.
+Perhaps they thought they had accomplished so much during their time of consecration, and were now worthy to go right in.

 2. (2) The judgment of God upon Nadab and Abihu.